ben-razor/fluence-char-count/README.md

-# fluence-char-count
+# Fluence Character Counter

-Character count application using Fluence
+A character count application using Fluence.